Whether it's a birthday or Christmas present, the Amazon Echo always makes an excellent gift – even if you're just treating yourself to one.

 Once in the store, find and download the official Amazon Alexa app.

 Step 3: Plug in the Echo

-Step 4: Wait for the device to initialise
+Step 4: Wait for the device to initialize

-Ok now we’re talking.
-Once the Echo is plugged in you’ll have to wait a couple of seconds for it to initialise.
+Nearly there!
+Once the Echo is plugged in, you'll have to wait a couple of seconds for it to initialise.
 Its light ring will turn blue for a couple of moments, and will then switch to orange along with playing a short greeting.
 This is how you can tell your Echo is ready for the final setup step.

 Step 5: Open up the app

 Open the Alexa app you downloaded earlier on your phone or tablet.
 Once the app is open, tap the cog-shaped icon in the bottom-right of the screen to get to the Settings menu.